Itamichan/CG_photography/testing/testing.md

 * Desktop - accessed 59 times
     * 100% of users sees the hero image and the contact button on top of it on the landing page.
-    * Only 48% of users reaches the contact button at the bottom of the landing page.
+    * Only 48% of users reaches the Contact button at the bottom of the landing page.
     * The navigation items are highly used.
     * 5.66% users clicked on the reviews columns.
 * Mobile - accessed 23 times
     * 100% of users sees the hero image and the contact button on top of it on the landing page.
-    * 65.2% of users reaches the contact button at the bottom of the landing page.
+    * 65.2% of users reaches the Contact button at the bottom of the landing page.
     * 15.38% of users clicked on the menu burger.

 #### Recordings